msse-2021-bootcamp/lessons/_episodes/01-07b-homework2.md

 ## Group Blog
 Read the information in this section and take 15 minutes or so to discuss as a group.
 Discussion of periodic boundaries and cutoffs should be included in your daily blog.

-## Periodic Boundaries and Simulation Cut Offs
+## Discussion - Periodic Boundaries and Simulation Cut Offs

 Tomorrow, we will write the Monte Carlo loop for our simulation.
 In order to make the simulation run in a somewhat reasonable amount of time, we will have to use a few computational tricks.